Rebecca Dragovic

 BIOGRAPHY

 I completed a BSc with first class honours (2003) followed by a Masters in Medical Science (2006) in Obstetrics and Gynaecology at the University of Adelaide.
 In 2007 I moved to the Nuffield Department of Women’s and Reproductive Health to take charge of the flow cytometry facility in the laboratory of Professor Ian Sargent and Professor Chris Redman.
-During this time I obtained my DPhil (2012) in which I focused on characterising blood-derived extracellular vesicles in normal pregnancy and pre-eclampsia.
+During this time I obtained my DPhil (2012) in which I focused on characterising blood-derived extracellular vesicles (EVs) in normal pregnancy and pre-eclampsia.
 As part of my DPhil studies, I pioneered the use of Nanoparticle Tracking Analysis (NTA) for this purpose.
-After completing my DPhil, I continued to work in the same laboratory as a post-doctoral researcher/flow cytometer opterator.
-My research focused on the isolation and characterisation of human syncytiotrophoblast extracellular vesicles in normal preganancy and pre-eclampsia using a dual placental perfusion model.
+From 2012-2015, I worked in the same laboratory as a post-doctoral researcher, using multi-colour flow cytometry and NTA to characterise human syncytiotrophoblast EVs in normal pregnancy and pre-eclampsia using a dual placental perfusion model.

 RESEARCH INTERESTS